 - Gabha Dubh Chill Chaise (The Blacksmith of Kilcash).
 The eponymous hero woos a local beauty while being aware that his propensity to drink is not in his favour.

 - Bishop Butler of Kilcash.
-This song is a red herring in that it refers to John Butler (d.1800), the Catholic bishop of Cork who notoriously resigned his see to take up his inheritance as the 22nd Lord Dunboyne.
-In transmission, the lyrics confusingly attached themselves to the strictly orthodox Archbishop Christopher Butler.
+This song is a red herring in that it refers to John Butler (d.1800), the Catholic bishop of Cork who, notoriously, resigned his see to take up his inheritance as the 22nd Lord Dunboyne.
+In transmission, the lyrics confusingly attached themselves to the strictly orthodox Archbishop Christopher Butler who had lived at Kilcash.

 The original material on this site can be reproduced for non-commercial purposes once its source is duly acknowledged. © John Flood, University of Groningen, 2019.